 Cobalt Zinc Blue (Colour Index Pigment Blue 72) is a modification of cobalt aluminate blue spinel pigments (Colour Index Pigment Blue 28).
 Cobalt aluminate blue pigments are the most durable blue pigments commercially available.
-They have excellent chemical and heat stability, and can be used in chemically aggressive environments and exterior durable applications without color fade.
+They have excellent chemical and heat stability and can be used in chemically aggressive environments and exterior applications without fading.

 |Common Names (pigment):||English: cobalt zinc aluminate blue spinel

 German: Kobalt Zinkaluminat blauen Spinell